 Fonds consists of individual claim files (volumes 1 to 74), transcripts of hearings, withdrawn and rejected claims, and a memorandum entitled "Appendix III, Fair Market Value," legal arguments and related material.

-The Claims Commission Case Files are indexed in Archives Search.
+Collection Search.
 Select "Finding Aid number" and enter "33-62".
 Select "Any Keyword" and enter a person's name.
 The case files are not digitized.
-Once you have the reference (volume and file number), you can order a copy.
+Once you have the reference (volume and file number), you can

 Photograph album, Japanese internment camps in the Kootenays, British Columbia.